 - assuring an enhanced web presence, supporting the distribution of information, sharing good practice, research outcomes and communication among interested parties;

 - setting up and running special interest groups devoted to key areas and initiatives;

 - providing support, networks and events for early career researchers.

-If you are interested in contributing to one or more of these objectives, whether as an individual or institutional partner, contact us via the website form at or by completing the conference feedback postcard.
+If you are interested in contributing to one or more of these objectives, whether as an individual or institutional partner, contact us via the website form.